PT Perkebunan Nusantara I (PTPN1)

-We contacted again PTPN I and requested further information such as the previous planting of the area planned for replanting and the current land cover on the ground.
+We contacted PTPN I again and requested for further information on the area planned for replanting and the current land cover of the ground.

 We communicated again with PTPN I to request clarification regarding RAN report dated 24 June 2020 and follow up on our request on additional evidence/ information on the land cover.
 We also invited PTPN I to have virtual meeting (Video Conference) to clarify on the issues highlighted in the RAN report.

 We sought updates from PTPN1 based on our previous discussion in July 2020.